AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • More coverage options for damaged parts

-Farmers is another top provider of non-owner auto insurance, ranking seventh overall in the private passenger industry in terms of premium written.
+Farmers is another top provider of non-owner auto insurance, ranking seventh overall in the private passenger industry in terms of premiums written.
 The company has excellent coverage options, as well as several ways for drivers to save.

 ProsWho It's Best For